Pinky-Cat/pinky-cat.github.io/_findings/touhou-mobile-apps.md

 - [-東方- 霊夢無双・弐](https://archive.org/details/capote-android-archive) – A quickdraw game featuring the PCB cast.
 It tries to mess with the player’s ability to tap the targets by using the character’s abilities on the target.

 #### Lost Apps
 - [東方知霊奏](https://moriyashrine.org/community/threads/touhou-lost-media.1319/post-7317) – A Touhou parody of [QMA](https://p.eagate.573.jp/game/qma/18/top/index.html), a fast-paced multiplayer quiz show game.
-There was once an iOS port of 東方知霊奏 being developed and tested.
-It was never on the official app store as far as I can tell.
+There was once an iOS port of 東方知霊奏 being developed and tested, but was never on the official app store as far as I can tell.

+Overall, there are a lot more to Touhou mobile apps than just gacha games and is frankly an untouched space for Touhou to spread into.
+The development of indie Touhou apps as few and obscure as they are, show the potential of high quality Touhou apps, offering the Touhou experience on a device that everyone has, the mobile phone.